 For details about the respective hiking trails, check out my article about hiking in Petra.

 I really wanted to see Petra by night, even though I had read that it is too expensive and overrated.
 And yes, at 17 JD, it is costly, but it’s one of those once in a lifetime experiences.

 You walk down the Siq lit only by candles, which is already pretty special.
 Then you get to the Treasury, where the place in front is also lit with hundreds of candles, making it a magical setting.
 When everyone has found a seat, tea is passed around and the Bedouins will tell some stories and play traditional music.
 It is a very peaceful atmosphere and I enjoyed it very much.
 Also, you can take beautiful photos of the candle-lit Treasury, especially if you arrive early and find a good seat.

 What I didn’t like is that after the show they lit up the Treasury with bright colours, pink, blue, green, etc. It looks very wrong and sort of destroyed the mood for me.

-Be aware, it only runs 3 times a week on Monday, Wednesday and Thursday, so make sure to plan accordingly.
-Also, maybe plan a shorter hike for the day, because you will have to walk the path to the Treasury and back again.
+Tip 11: It is best to plan a shorter hike for this day, as you have to walk the way to the Treasury and back again.

-The Rainbow Home has really good reviews on Booking.com, so it might be a good choice for budget travellers.
+The Petra Cabin Hostel has really good reviews on Booking.com, so it might be a good choice for budget travellers.